A guide to the best food in Sicily to enjoy during your holiday, from delicious arancini to wonderful pasta con le sarde.

 I adore trying new cuisines but there was once a time when I didn’t know my caponata from my cassata and a handy guide to Sicilian cuisine would have been invaluable.
 We’ll be sharing many more posts about Sicilian gastronomy over the coming months but to start with we’ve put together our top ten ‘must trys’ when you visit Sicily.

 This street food snack are golden balls of creamy risotto rice, traditionally stuffed with cheese, peas, boiled egg and a tomato based meat sugo (known as ragu in other parts of Italy), covered in bread crumbs and fried until crisp.
 They are most often round and a similar size to an orange (arancia), which together with their colour, gave rise to their name.
 They also come stuffed with ham and cheese and these are traditionally cone-shaped.
 Now-a-days, as well as the traditional fillings, you can find some interesting variations including pistacchio pesto.
+You'll find an Arancini recipe here, if you'd like to try making them yourself.

 Image credit: kuvona | Shutterstock